Skip to main content

 If you do not want the thread to be linked to an element, first select the thread.
 Once the thread is selected it will turn red.
 The thread can now be deleted by either clicking on the back or the delete button on the keyboard.

-Now that your visual storyboard is set up you can move things around on it and make notes, comment on your book, and group elements together.
+Now that your visual storyboard is set up, you can move things around on it and make notes, comment on your book, and group elements together.
 This visualization helps to spark the imagination and give you the inspiration to start writing in your book again, maybe in a completely new and exciting direction!

 Happy Writing!